 Threat detection at runtime

-Apart from all these approaches to securing the container system from inside, a requirement for DevSecOps in the container age is threat detection during runtime.
+Apart from all these approaches to securing the container system from inside, a requirement for DevSecOps practices in the container age is threat detection during runtime.
 This involves analyzing container performance and all related components, both internally and externally.

 Tools like Twistlock analyze large quantities of data generated by container systems and are adept at spotting suspicious patterns before they turn into emergencies.
 They leverage security data from external agencies, and even use their own customers’ anonymized security data to create a more intelligent security platform.
 A threat detection tool keeps you a step ahead of attackers, and is the need of the hour when managing containers in production.

-DevSecOps is not a “set it and forget” it task.
+DevSecOps practice is not a “set it and forget” it task.
 It is instead the essential fabric of an organization’s software delivery culture.
 Making DevSecOps a reality involves a complete overhaul of security practices that includes providing security as a consumable service, following a distributed approach to security, adopting modern approaches like RBAC for containers, policy-based network security, and most importantly, threat detection during runtime.
 It can seem like a lot—and it should be, considering how much is at stake.

 Follow us on Twitter